benbiles/opus4arduinoTeensy/README.md

 so far the only main differnce is the global defines for the library are in global_lib_defines.h which is inluded in every file in the library.

-unfortuantely this is locking the tennsy4.1 at the moment. work in progress!
+unfortuantely this is locking the tennsy4.1 after compile / upload to teensy in arduino IDE.

+work in progress!